AdamJKing/fabulous-blog/_posts/2023-09-06-turning-docker-compositions-into-test-suites.md

 <script src="https://emgithub.com/embed-v2.js?target=https%3A%2F%2Fgithub.com%2FAdamJKing%2Fblackbox-testing-sample%2Fblob%2Fabed609fdbe0c4a17dfedebf7005bbc89eead893%2Fintegration-tests%2Fsrc%2Ftest%2Fscala%2Fblackbox%2Ftesting%2Fsample%2FAppFixture.scala%23L39-L47&style=a11y-light&type=code&showBorder=on&showLineNumbers=on&showFileMeta=on&showFullPath=on&showCopy=on"></script>

 There's two key extra bits of information here.
 The first is that we tell test-containers at which point it should consider the composition ready for testing.
-In this case I have added a wait condition for the service's healthcheck.
+In this case I have added a wait condition for the service's health-check.
-There's a large number of approaches you can take here and if your setup is more complex it's worth checking out the [test-containers documentation](https://java.testcontainers.org/features/startup_and_waits/#:~:text=not%20a%20daemon.-,Wait%20Strategies,container%20is%20ready%20for%20use).
+There are many approaches you can take here and if your setup is more complex it's worth checking out the [test-containers documentation](https://java.testcontainers.org/features/startup_and_waits/#:~:text=not%20a%20daemon.-,Wait%20Strategies,container%20is%20ready%20for%20use).

 Secondly we specify which container's logs we would like to follow.
 I have kept it simple by only following the main container as this can become overwhelmingly quickly with multiple containers.
-It is possible to implement more complicated logging solutions but if your containers are logging too much, it's best to try and configure logging through the application itself.
+It is possible to implement more complicated logging solutions but if your containers are logging too much, it's best to try to configure logging through the application itself.

 ### 3. Create a client which is capable of calling our application.